Filigree: Methods of fabrication and uses

+Filigree can be made as openwork or with a metal backing.
+In openwork filigree, connected metal wires are soldered together without a solid base, creating a delicate, lace-like structure that supports itself.
+Metal-supported, or ground-supported, filigree uses a thin metal sheet as a backing, with decorative wires soldered onto the surface for added strength and design complexity.
+Some pieces combine both methods and may also include gemstones for additional ornamentation.

 The art may be said to consist in curling, twisting and plaiting fine pliable threads of metal, and uniting them at their points of contact with each other, and with the ground, by means of flux such as borax, by the help of the blowpipe.
 When granulated motifs are desired, small beads are made traditionally by using precious metal wire or fine sheet to start with, which is cut up in small pieces mixed with flux and placed in the small holes of a pitted block of charcoal (or any other suitable refractory material) and are then melted with a blowpipe (or today with a blowtorch), after which the bits of wire curl up and take a natural spherical like shape to end up in minuscule grains which slightly differ one from the other.
 Small grains or beads of the same metals are often set in the eyes of volutes, on the junctions, or at intervals at which they will set off the wirework effectively.
 The more delicate work is generally protected by framework of stouter wire.

 Brooches, crosses, earrings, buttons and other personal ornaments of modern filigree are generally surrounded and subdivided by bands of square or flat metal, giving consistency to the filling up, which would not otherwise keep its proper shape.

 Modern filigree

 Technological innovations

 Technologies like CAD and 3D printing have enabled jewelers to visualize the filigree and fabricate complex patterns.
 With CAD, you can create high detailed 3D models of the final piece, its measurements and visual appearance.
-Once the design is completed in CAD, it’s then sent to a 3D printer which creates a physical model with wax or resin.
+Once the design is completed in CAD, it's then sent to a 3D printer which creates a physical model with wax or resin.

 Laser cutting and engraving are other sets of innovations that offer precision and minimal material waste.
-Laser cutters use a beam of light to cut through sheets of metal making the end result very precise, hence ideal for creating matching pieces or symmetrical designs.
+Laser cutters use a beam of light to cut through sheets of metal making the result very precise, hence ideal for creating matching pieces or symmetrical designs.
 Engraving, on the other hand works by vaporizing metal surface to create shallow, perfect lines and textures.
 It is usually used to add fine decorative details, names, or motifs.